-The Company expects to launch the digital care program, which will be in the form a web application allowing individual users to use anonymous sign-in mechanisms to track their microdosing journey, by the beginning of February, 2021.
-The Company expects costs and expenses relating to the foregoing to be approximately \$85,800, which will be used to fund the development, testing, and deployment of the digital care program web application.
-The Company intends to add advanced features, which will measure external biometrics related to stress, to the digital care program web application by the end of February, 2021.
+The Company has recently completed the digital care program, which is in the form a web application allowing individual users to use anonymous sign-in mechanisms to track their microdosing journey.
+The Company expects the total cost and expenses relating to the foregoing to be approximately \$85,800, which was used to fund the development, testing, and deployment of the digital care program web application.
+The Company intends to add advanced features, which will measure external biometrics related to stress, to the digital care program web application by the end of calendar Q1, 2021.
 The Company anticipates costs and expenses relating to the addition of the foregoing advanced features to be approximately \$19,800, which will fund the development, testing, and deployment of the advanced features.
+To date the Company has spent \$55,000.